 Soybean Checkoff Research

-“Cover crops have been effective at restoring the soil over time.” – Jim Hoorman, Hoorman Soil Health Services
+“Growing winter cover crops with evapotranspiration may dry the soil quicker.” – James Hoorman, Hoorman Soil Health Services

 Fertilizer applied years ago still affects Lake Erie

 “There’s also a substantial amount of phosphorus leaving fields that was applied years before.
 It will take time and patience to achieve the reductions in phosphorus that we need to reduce the severity of the annual algal bloom.” – Laura Johnson, National Center or Water Quality Research, Heidelberg University